n3dst4/fizzbuzz-cli/README.markdown

 npm test
 ```

-or cut to the chase and
+Or cut to the chase and call Mocha directly if you have it installed globally:

 ```
 mocha
 ```

 See [Mocha's documentation](http://mochajs.org/) for more command line options
 for Mocha.
+Especially useful is `mocha --watch`, which will keep mocha running and re-run your tests whenever the code changes.
+Handy for getting an early warning when you break something.

 ## But whyyyyy?